Webmenik/Webmenik/README.md

-- 👋 Hi, I’m @Webmenik
+- 👋 Hi, I’m Webmenik
 - 👀 I’m interested in programming, games and football
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Webmenik/Webmenik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.